 About the Book

-This textbook articulates the elements of good craftsmanship in applied microeconomic research.
+This book articulates the elements of good craftsmanship in applied microeconomic research.

 This research combines several elements: theory, econometric modelling, institutional analysis, data handling, estimation, inference, and interpretation.
 Many books discuss these elements' mechanics--say, how to properly calculate standard errors under different error structures.
 But they are largely silent on how to employ these elements to best effect.
 No central resource articulates the essential principles involved and ties them together.
 In showing how these research elements can be best blended to maximize the credibility and impact of the findings that result, this book presents a basic framework for thinking about craftsmanship.